County Seat: Courthouse, 125 E 8th Ave., Eugene 97401

 Established: Jan.
 28, 1851

 Real Market Value: $52,783,387,805

 Economy: Agriculture, higher education, high technology, forest products, recreation, recreational vehicle manufacturing and tourism

 Historical Records Inventory

 "County QuickFacts" (population and economic data from U.S. Census Bureau)

 Points of interest

 Twenty historic covered bridges, Bohemia Mines, coastal sand dunes, Darlingtonia Botanical Wayside, Fern Ridge Reservoir, Heceta Head Lighthouse, Hendricks Park Rhododendron Garden, hot springs, Hult Center for the Performing Arts, Lane Community College, Lane ESD Planetarium, Martin Rapids whitewater, McKenzie Pass, Mt.
-Pisgah Arboretum, Old Town Florence, Pac-12 sports events, Proxy Falls, sea lion caves, University of Oregon, vineyards and wineries, Waldo Lake, Washburne State Park tide pools, Willamette Pass ski area
+Pisgah Arboretum, Old Town Florence, Pac-12 sports events, Proxy Falls, Sea Lion Caves, University of Oregon, vineyards and wineries, Waldo Lake, Carl G. Washburne State Park tide pools, Willamette Pass ski area

 History and general information